FrasMaciej/GithubApiUserStats/README.md

-This is my first ever written application that is using API

 With this simple app you can check summary/statistics of bytes of code written by selected github user in each programming language.
 Application uses public Github Api to obtain all data.